 One of the best pet-friendly motels in Port Macquarie, just a 10 minute drive off the Pacific Highway, is the Narimba Motel on the western side of town.
 The motel has multiple rooms that vary in size, each with fridge/freezer, microwave, crockery and cutlery.

-Both dogs and cats are welcome, for a small pet fee, and a small secure off-leash yard is available.
+Both dogs and cats are welcome, for an additional fee of $20 per pet per night, and a small secure off-leash yard is available.
 It’s also not far from the off-leash dog exercise area at Stuart Park.

 Neds Bed Horse & Dog ‘otel, near Kempsey